Zum Gschupftn Ferdl

 The wine tavern as it is known, is a piece of Viennese culture.
 So a new establishment in the heart of the city in no way fits the classic image of the heuriger: “Zum Gschupftn Ferdl” gives the wine tavern a course of live cell therapy.
 The façade and counter have a pixelated appearance and embroidered design that evokes the aesthetics of computer games of the 1980s.
 Even Pacman can be found here.
 A surprising feature in the back room is a stone pine parlor painted completely in white, which was designed by the artist Filius de Lacroix.

-Music is on the program with live concerts on Thursdays by bands for which the new Viennese song is also in plentiful supply -, electronic music on Fridays and DJs on Saturdays.
+Music is on the program with live concerts on two Wednesdays a month by bands for which the new Viennese song is also in plentiful supply -, electronic music on Fridays and DJs on Saturdays.
 During the week, the guests can select their music from 700 tracks on the Wurlitzer, which is stocked solely with Austrian music.